How to Prepare Your Restaurant for a Photoshoot: A Checklist for Hospitality Owners

 Ensure uniforms are clean and well-fitted (have a set aside especially for the shoot)

-Brief them on the tone of the shoot (candid, professional, playful, etc.)
+Brief them on the tone of the shoot (candid, professional, playful, relaxed, etc.)

-Plan a few simple actions: pouring drinks, plating food, smiling while interacting
+Plan a few simple actions (pouring drinks, plating food, smiling while interacting or greeting guests)

 6. Prepare Key Dishes in Advance